Machine Learning & Big Data Blog

 • Your organization requires an automated, managed solution with zero operational overhead to manage the underlying platform.

-AWS Redshift is a data warehousing platform that uses cloud-based compute nodes to enable large scale data analysis and storage.
+AWS Redshift is a DWH platform that uses cloud-based compute nodes to enable large-scale data analysis and storage.
 The platform employs column-oriented databases to connect business intelligence solutions with SQL-based query engines.
-By leveraging PostgreSQL and Massively Parallel Processing (MPP) on dense storage nodes, the platform delivers quick query outputs on large data sets.
+By leveraging PostgreSQL and Massive Parallel Processing (MPP) on dense storage nodes, the platform delivers quick query outputs on large data sets.

-While offering faster query processing, Redshift also offers multiple options for efficient management of its clusters.
+Redshift offers faster query processing and multiple options for efficient management of its clusters.
 These include:

-• Interactively using the AWS CLI or Amazon Redshift Console
+• Interactively using the AWS CLI or AWS Redshift Console

 • Amazon Redshift Query API